-- Complete all of Form IT-205 and attach a copy of federal Schedule K-1 for each beneficiary. - Report in Schedule C of Form IT-205 the names and addresses of all beneficiaries, both resident and nonresident, to whom income is distributable, whether or not the income is taxable to the nonresident beneficiaries. - Complete Schedules 2, 3 and 4 of Form IT-205-A and any of Schedules 5, 6, 7,and 8 of Form IT-205-A that apply, unless none of the income distributable to the nonresident beneficiaries is derived from New York State sources.
-In this case, Form IT-205-A need not be completed even though other income is distributable to nonresident beneficiaries. - If Form IT-205-A is not required because of the above, include a statement with Form IT-205 to the effect that the distributable income of the nonresident beneficiaries consists only of income that is not taxable to nonresident individuals.
+- Complete all of Form IT-205 and attach a copy of federal Schedule K-1 for each beneficiary. - Report in Schedule C of Form IT-205 the names and addresses of all beneficiaries, both resident and nonresident, to whom income is distributable, whether or not the income is taxable to the nonresident beneficiaries. - Complete Schedules 2, 3, and 4 of Form IT-205-A and any of Schedules 5, 6, 7, and 8 of Form IT-205-A that apply, unless none of the income distributable to the nonresident beneficiaries is derived from New York State sources.
+In this case, Form IT-205-A need not be completed even though other income is distributable to nonresident beneficiaries.
+If Form IT-205-A is not required because of the above, include a statement indicating this with Form IT-205.